 6 Types of Millennials

-It would be easy to classify Millennials into just one monolithic group, and sayings about “lazy” Millennials are common workplace vernacular; but these misguided idioms hide a complex and interesting generation of people.
+It would be easy to classify Millennials into just one monolithic group, and sayings about “entitled” Millennials are common workplace vernacular; but these misguided idioms hide a complex and interesting generation of people.
 They are also now the largest working group in the United States, surpassing both Generation X and Baby Boomers.
-Organizations with foresight are learning to understand and work with Millennials, because this young group holds the keys to future success or failure.
+Organizations with foresight are learning to understand and work with Millennials, because they are quickly becoming our decision makers and innovators.

 There are at least six subcategories of Millennial that will help you understand your employees better, and hopefully partner with them in new ways.
 Below I have listed each subgroup, along with a brief persona and guidance for building a positive relationship.
 If you capitalize on this diversity by fostering inspiration and trust in your employees, you can unlock the potential in each Millennial.